Alexander-Poganatz/Hard-Drive-Waker/README.md

 # Hard-Drive-Waker
-A C++ program to keep an external hard drive awake.
+A program to keep an external hard drive awake.

+I will try to make a version of this for programming languages I pick up since it introduces input/output and threading.

+##C++ version
 I compiled with Visual Studio 2017 Community.
 I believe any C++11 compiler should work.

 Source code note: